Sandro-Chopikashvili/SQLDataMining/README.md

-# 📊 SQL Homework Project
+# 📊 SQL Project

-Welcome to my **SQL Homework Project**!
+Welcome to my **SQL Project**!
 This repository contains 20 different SQL queries designed to practice and showcase various SQL skills like joins, aggregations, window functions, CTEs, and more — all based on a sample e-commerce database.

 ---